Training-Free Layout Control with Cross-Attention Guidance: Introduction

 \section{Introduction}

-Generative AI is easily one of the most disruptive technologies that have emerged in the last few years.
-In computer vision, new text-conditioned image generation methods, such as DALL-E~\cite{ramesh2021zero}, Imagen~\cite{saharia2022photorealistic}, and Stable Diffusion~\cite{stable_diffusion}, have demonstrated that machines can generate image outputs of a quality sufficient to use in many applications.
-These methods can easily multiply the productivity of professional artists as well as laypeople.
+Generative AI is one of the most disruptive technologies that emerged in the past years.
+In computer vision, new text-to-image generation methods, such as DALL-E~\cite{ramesh2021zero}, Imagen~\cite{saharia2022photorealistic}, and Stable Diffusion~\cite{stable_diffusion}, have demonstrated that machines are capable of generating images of a quality high enough for use in numerous applications, multiplying the productivity of professional artists as well as lay people.

-Despite these successes, however, many practical applications of image generation, particularly in a professional context, require a high level of \emph{control} that current methods lack.
-Specifications in language-based image generators are textual; and while text can tap into a vast library of high-level concepts, it is a poor vehicle for expressing fine-grained visual details in an image.
-In particular, text is a poor way of describing the precise \emph{layout of a composition}.
+Despite this success, however, many practical applications of image generation, particularly in a professional setting, require a high level of \emph{control} that such methods lack.
+Specifications in language-based image generators are textual; and while text can tap into a vast library of high-level concepts, it is a poor vehicle for expressing fine-grained visual nuances in an image.
+Specifically, text is often inadequate for describing the exact \emph{layout of a composition}.

-In fact, as shown in previous works \cite{visor} and as we show in our experiments, state-of-the-art image generators are not even very good at correctly interpreting simple layout instructions that are specified via text.
-For example, when requesting an image with the prompt \textit{``a dog to the left of a cat"}, it is uncertain whether the resulting spatial relationship of the objects will match the desired layout.
-In fact, prompts of this nature often lead models to produce erroneous semantics, for example, an image of cat-dog hybrid.
-This limitation is exacerbated by unusual compositions such as \textit{``horse on top of a house''}, which live outside the typical compositions that the model observes during training.
+In fact, as shown in previous work \cite{visor}, state-of-the-art image generators struggle to correctly interpret simple layout instructions specified via text.
+For example, when prompting such models with a phrase such as \textit{``a dog to the left of a cat"}, the \textit{``left of''} relationship is not always depicted accurately in the generated images.
+In fact, prompts of this nature often cause models to produce erroneous semantics, for example, an image of a cat-dog hybrid.
+This limitation is exacerbated by unusual compositions, \eg, \textit{``horse on top of a house''}, which fall outside the typical compositions the model observes during training.

-In this work, we are thus interested in better understanding this limitation and providing a simple tool to overcome it.
-We do so by studying and intervening in the attention patterns that are extracted by text-to-image models during generation.
-Our method achieves robust \emph{layout control} without requiring further training, while still preserving the quality of the generated images.
-Our work is complementary to others that also recently looked at manipulating attention patterns to improve the compositionality and faithfulness of the generations or enable localized image edits.
-For example, \cite{hertz2022prompt} perform in-place semantic editing, allowing, \eg, to swap one object for another in a generated image.
-Instead, we focus specifically on the \emph{spatial} aspect of the compositionality.